 If you notice the leaves of your cannabis plants curling up or down, it is normally a sign that the plant is stressed.
-This could be for many reasons from root issues to overfeeding, so it is important to understand what you are looking for so that you can spot the subtle differences between each issue and identify the problem.
-Keep reading to find out the problems, how to identify them and most importantly how to fix cannabis leaf curling.
+This could happen for many reasons, from root issues and a grow space that is too hot or too cold to insect infestations or overfeeding.
+It is important to understand what you are looking for so that you can spot the subtle differences between each issue and identify the problem quickly.

 Possible causes for cannabis leaves curling up

-Cannabis leaves curling up is a sign of plant stress that is most commonly caused by heat stress, overwatering, nutrient imbalances, and pest infestations.
-Each issue affects the plant differently, but results all cause the leaves to curl up, read on to identify the problem and solution.
+Cannabis leaves curling up is a sign of plant stress, most commonly caused by heat stress, overwatering, nutrient imbalances, or pest infestations.
+Each issue effects the plant differently, but all results cause the leaves to curl up, read on to identify the problem and solution.

 Heat stress